ashwinsel/april_hackathon/README.md

 - Django framework, Bootstrap and CSS were used to create a welcoming and supportive environment which users can easily navigate.

 4. The project is presented to the judges in a professional manner
-- The presentation will be given by Emma Lamont and Stefan Ruppe in-person at the Google offices in London.
-Both have extensive performing and presenting experience through their former careers.
+- The presentation will be given by Emma Lamont in-person at the Google offices in London.
+She has extensive performing and presenting experience through her former career.

 5. The project demonstrates innovation and creativity